On the Cauchy problem for stochastic parabolic equations in H\"older spaces: Introduction

 In our proof of Theorem \ref{schauder1}, we adopt the perturbation scheme from Wang's work \cite{Wang2006}, while instead of using the maximum principle, we establish certain integral-type estimates as inspired by the work of Trudinger \cite{trudinger1986new}.
 See also \cite{DuLiu}, where many of our results were first announced.

 The paper is organised as follows.
-In Section 2, we introduce some notation and extend Definition \ref{nota} to general cases in \S2.1, which will be used in subsequent sections.
-In \S2.2, by assuming having Theorem \ref{schauder1}, we prove Theorem \ref{thm1} via the method of continuity.
-In Sections 3 and 4, we consider a model equation
+In Section \ref{sec2}, we introduce some notation and extend Definition \ref{nota} to general cases in \S\ref{sec2.1}, which will be used in subsequent sections.
+In \S\ref{sec2.2}, by assuming having Theorem \ref{schauder1}, we prove Theorem \ref{thm1} via the method of continuity.
+In Sections \ref{sec3} and \ref{sec4}, we consider a model equation

 where the random coefficients $a$ and $\si$ are independent of $x$.
-We first prove some auxiliary estimates in \S3, and then establish the interior H\"older estimate in \S4, which is the crucial ingredient of obtaining the Schauder estimate \eqref{schauder.est0}.
-Finally, in Section 5, we prove Theorem \ref{schauder1} by establishing the global Schauder estimate for the Cauchy problem of \eqref{chief}.
+We first prove some auxiliary estimates in \S\ref{sec3}, and then establish the interior H\"older estimate in \S\ref{sec4}, which is the crucial ingredient of obtaining the Schauder estimate \eqref{schauder.est0}.
+In Section \ref{sec5}, we prove Theorem \ref{schauder1} by establishing the global Schauder estimate for the Cauchy problem of \eqref{chief}.
+Some properties and approximation of $\bL^\p$-valued continuous functions are proved in Appendix.